 The Borough owns eight neighborhood parks along with scattered open space parcels.
-The Borough municipal building is located at 40 North Main Street and houses both administration and some police operations.
+The Borough municipal building is located at 40 North Main Street and houses both administration and some Central Bucks Regional Police Department operations.
 The original building was built in 1925, with an addition built in 1997, and is generally in good condition.
 The public works department is located at 500 North Main Street and has several serviceable garages and storage buildings.
-The Borough also owns 101 N. Main Street, which was purchased in 2014 and redeveloped in 2018 to construct a parking lot and commercial space.
+The Borough also owns 101 N. Main Street, which was purchased in 2014 and redeveloped in 2019 to construct a parking lot and commercial space.